zeionara/iglu-starter-kit/README.md

 ### How can I get going with a completely new model?

-Train your model as you like, and when you’re ready to submit, just adapt `YourAgent` in `agents/your_agent.py` to load your model and take a `batched_step`.
+Train your model as you like, and when you’re ready to submit, implement the inference class in the `models/classifiers` and `models/rankers` folders.
+Refer to [`models/README.md`](models/README.md) for a detailed explanation.

-Then just set your `AGENT` in `agents/vector_agent.py` to be this class and you are ready to test with `python local_evaluation.py`
+Once you are ready, test your implementation `python local_evaluation.py`

 ### How do I actually make a submission?